 - Select Messaging, Browsing, or Streaming, then pay if you choose a paid plan.

-If the portal doesn’t load, wait a few minutes after takeoff and try again.
-Many onboard systems only work once the aircraft is at cruising altitude.
+Note: If the portal doesn’t load right away, wait a few minutes — most onboard systems only activate once the aircraft reaches cruising altitude.

 Products Worth Considering

-LATAM usually offers a low-cost messaging plan plus paid plans for browsing and streaming.
-Prices are often shown as a USD reference and may change with local exchange rates.
-For the current options, see: LATAM onboard WiFi plans.
+LATAM usually offers a low-cost messaging plan plus paid options for browsing and streaming.
+Prices appear as a USD reference and can shift with local exchange rates.
+For current options, visit: LATAM onboard WiFi plans.

 | Plan | Best for | Price (USD) |